mrpascal1/mrpascal1.github.io/_posts/2024-01-01-how-large-language-models-work.md

 *Transformer encoder block.
 Tokens are processed by multi-head self-attention (with queries, keys, values), followed by residual add-and-norm, a feed-forward network, and another add-and-norm.*

-Each transformer layer has **O(n²d)** compute (with $n$ = sequence length, $d$ = hidden size) due to all-pairs dot products.
-By contrast, an RNN layer is O(n·d²) sequentially.
-This parallel structure makes transformers efficient on modern hardware.
-In practice, stacks of ~12–96 layers are used (e.g. 12 for BERT-base, 96 for GPT-4 style models), with hundreds of millions to trillions of parameters.
+EaEach transformer layer requires a lot of computation, mainly because self-attention compares every token with every other token in the sequence.

+By comparison, RNNs process tokens one by one (sequentially), which makes them much slower to train on long texts.

+The biggest advantage of transformers is that they can process all tokens **in parallel**.
+This design makes them highly efficient on modern GPUs and hardware.

+In practice, large language models stack many such layers — typically between 12 and 96 layers.
+For example, BERT-base uses 12 layers, while very large models (like those behind GPT-4) often use around 96 layers.
+These models can contain anywhere from hundreds of millions to trillions of parameters.

 ---